cose-wg/HPKE/draft-ietf-cose-hpke.md

 ## Overview

 The CDDL for the COSE_Encrypt structure, as used with this specification, is shown in {{cddl-hpke}}.
-The structures referenced below are found in the CDDL.

 HPKE, when used with COSE, follows a three layer structure:

-- Layer 0 (corresponding to the COSE_Encrypt structure) contains content encrypted with the CEK.
+- Layer 0 (corresponding to the COSE_Encrypt structure) contains content (plaintext) encrypted with the CEK.
 This ciphertext may be detached.
 If not detached, then it is included in the COSE_Encrypt structure.

 - Layer 1 (see COSE_recipient_outer structure) includes the encrypted CEK.

-- Layer 2 (in the COSE_recipient_inner structure) contains parameters needed for HPKE to generate a shared secret used to encrypt the CEK from layer 1.
+- Layer 2 (in the COSE_recipient_inner structure) contains parameters needed for HPKE to generate a shared secret used to encrypt the CEK found in layer 1.

+This three-layer structure is used to encrypt content that can also be shared with multiple parties at the expense of a single additional encryption operation.
+As stated above, the specification uses a CEK to encrypt the content at layer 0.
+For example, the content to be encrypted at layer 0 may be a firmware image.
+Then, a single firmware image can be encrypted with the same CEK once while each recipient receives the CEK encrypted differently.

 ~~~
 COSE_Encrypt_Tagged = #6.96(COSE_Encrypt)

-SUIT_Encryption_Info = COSE_Encrypt_Tagged
+HPKE_Encryption_Info = COSE_Encrypt_Tagged

 ; Layer 0
 COSE_Encrypt = [